drewsilcock/drewsilcock.github.io/_posts/2014-07-18-proper-linenumbers.md

 }
 {% endhighlight %}

-Here's what it produces:
+Here's what it produces after adding it to your `syntax.css`:

 ![beautiful linenumbers](../public/media/lineno_beautiful.png)

 Note those important lines at the end of `pre a::before`:

-{% highlight css %}
+{% highlight css lineanchors %}
   -webkit-touch-callout: none;
   -webkit-user-select: none;
   -khtml-user-select: none;